Royal Bank of Canada: History

 In 1864, the Merchants Bank of Halifax was founded in Halifax, Nova Scotia, as a commercial bank that financed the fishing and timber industries and the European and Caribbean import/export businesses.
 By 1869 the Merchants' Bank was officially incorporated and received its federal charter in the same year.
 During the 1870s and 1880s, the bank expanded into the other Maritime Provinces.
 When both the Newfoundland Commercial Bank and Union Bank of Newfoundland collapsed on December 10, 1894, the Merchants Bank expanded to Newfoundland on January 31, 1895.

 The Merchants' Bank of Halifax constructed its first building of its own in 1879 at the corner of Hollis and George.
 It was designed by Thomas Reed Jackson.

 As the bank grew, executives changed its name to reflect its growth and western expansion.
 In 1901, the Merchants Bank of Halifax changed its name to the Royal Bank of Canada (RBC).
-The centre of the Canadian financial industry had moved from Halifax to Montreal, so the Merchants Bank relocated its head office there.
+As Canada’s financial activity became increasingly concentrated in Montreal, RBC moved its head office from Halifax to Montreal in 1907.
 In 1910, RBC merged with the Union Bank of Halifax.
 In the same year it built a bank branch in Winnipeg, Manitoba, designed by Carrère and Hastings, in beaux-arts classicism proclaiming the financial dominance of Winnipeg in the prairies.
 To improve its position in Ontario, RBC merged with Traders Bank of Canada in 1912 and in 1917 RBC merged with Quebec Bank, which was founded in 1818 and chartered in 1822 in Quebec City.

 RBC's presence in Manitoba and Saskatchewan was strengthened through a 1918 merger with Northern Crown Bank, the product of the 1908 merger of Northern Bank (established in 1905 in Winnipeg) and Crown Bank of Canada (1904), based in Ontario.
 RBC's presence in the Canadian Prairie was further expanded by the 1925 merger with the Union Bank of Canada, which had begun in Quebec City in 1865 as the Union Bank of Lower Canada, but changed its name in 1886.
 The Union Bank of Canada had moved its headquarters to Winnipeg in 1912, and had built a strong presence in the Prairies and opened the first bank in the Northwest Territories at Fort Smith in 1921.

 In 1935, RBC merged with Crown Savings and Loan Co. merged with Industrial Mortgage & Trust Co.

 RoyWest Banking Corporation was formed in Nassau, Bahamas in 1965, to undertake medium-term lending and trustee business in the British West Indies.
 Majority owned by seven firms, including RBC and Westminster Bank, sole ownership transferred to National Westminster Bank in 1987.